henrikchan-ops/neurosignallab/notes/eeg_basics.md

 T1 -> left-fist or both-fists movement/imagery
 T2 -> right fist or both feet movement/imagery

 There were 14 total runs for each subject, outlined more clearly in a older version of the dataset.
 Runs 4, 8 and 12 have T1 as imagined left fist and T2 as imagined right fist.
-Since labels T1 and T2 change, we start first with runs 4,8 and 12 to isolate the motor-imagery tasks.
+Since labels T1 and T2 change, we start first with runs 4,8 and 12 to isolate the motor-imagery tasks.[^physionet-eegmmidb]

 Then as we map out other runs, labels need to be recorded and changed.

 ## 10. Mu/Alpha and Beta Rhythms

-Because event-related desynchronization during movement and imagery typically is observed around alpha/mu (8-13 Hz) and beta (15-25) Hz, we can filter the EEG signal inside this bandwidth after preprocessing.
+Because event-related desynchronization during movement and imagery typically is observed around alpha/mu (8-13 Hz) and beta (15-25) Hz, we can filter the EEG signal inside this bandwidth after preprocessing.[^erd]

 ## 11. Preprocessing